Jason Ellis

 Jason Shane Ellis (born 11 October 1971) is an Australian radio personality who is best known as the host of The Jason Ellis Show on Sirius XM satellite radio, which aired from 2005 to 2020.
-Ellis is also a former professional skateboarder, auto racer, and singer.
+He is also a former professional skateboarder, auto racer, and singer.

 Athletics and sports

 Professional skateboarding

 Ellis moved to the US when he was 17 to embark on a professional skateboarding career, which began in 1985.
 He retired from the sport in 2006.
 In 2001, Ellis set a Guinness World Record for the biggest drop on a skateboard, jumping into a 70-foot skateboard ramp.
 The record was broken by Danny Way in 2006.

 One of the six Big Air competitors to compete in both 2004 and 2005, Ellis was suffering from a concussion in 2005 and didn't make the final, finishing tenth overall.
 Still involved in the skate community, Ellis has performed skate demos alongside Tony Hawk, is a perennial X-Games competitor in the Mega Ramp competition, and was the host of the annual 'Tony Hawk's Boom Boom Huckjam'.